COVID-19 death toll at Bristol nursing home climbs to six

 Skaggs also said in the statement that the nursing home has had 93 recoveries, of which 64 are residents and 32 are staff.
 But those numbers don’t add up: the sum of 64 and 32 is 96.

 All of the deaths have happened to residents.
-Skaggs said that no employees have died or been hospitalized, and that three were in quarantine as of Tuesday.
+Skaggs said that no employees have died or been hospitalized and that three were in quarantine Tuesday.

-“Our thoughts and prayers are with the residents and families during this difficult time,” Skaggs said.

-She said that Christian Care is continuing to work closely with the Sullivan County Regional Health Department and the Tennessee Department of Health on its response to the outbreak.
+She said that Christian Care continues to work closely with the Sullivan County Regional Health Department and the Tennessee Department of Health on its response to the outbreak.

 Part of that collaboration, she said, includes “periodic onsite visits and consultation.”